similarly/frontend-project-11/README.md

 ## Install

-0. You need to have isntalled latest node.js and npm
+0. You need to have installed latest node.js and npm
 1. Install dependencies `npm install`
 2. Build a project `npm run build`
-3. Run on a server `npm run dev` or with hot reloading `npm run serve`
+3. Run on a server `npm run dev` or for hot reloading `npm run serve`

 ## Usage

-1. Paste URL of a .rss feed into input and click 'Добавить!'
+1. Paste URL of a RSS feed into input and click 'Добавить!'

 ## Hexlet tests and linter status